gongchen161/algorithms-data-structures/README.md

 # Algorithm-DataStructure
-I love competitive programming, and this is my personal library in which I store and review some of the algorithms and data structures that I have used before.
+Some common and useful algorithms and data structures that I have used in competetive programming